What is Computer Studies?

 Associate Degrees in Computer Studies

 Credits earned while the student is pursuing an associate degree typically can be transferred to a bachelor's degree program in a similar or related field.
-Students can also earn certificates in specific aspects of computer studies in order to supplement their computer studies education.
+Students may also choose to earn certificates in specific aspects of computer studies in order to supplement their computer studies education.

 Bachelor's Degrees in Computer Studies

 The final two years of study in a computer studies degree program are usually more intensively centered around computer training.
-The student typically learns advanced programming languages, software development, systems analysis, and maintenance.
-Computer diagnosis and problem solving skills are traditionally developed through classes taught in computer laboratories, as well as through work-study programs.
+The student typically takes upper-division courses that may emphasize advanced programming languages, software development, systems analysis, and maintenance.
+Computer diagnosis and problem-solving skills may be developed through classes taught in computer laboratories, as well as through work-study programs.

 What Can You Do With a College Degree in Computer Studies?

-There are many career options available for those with a degree in computer studies.
+There are many career options available for those who have earned a degree in computer studies.
 Since computers have become central to doing business in today's environment, companies in every industry have people on staff specifically to design, maintain, and manage their computer information systems.
 This means that those with computer knowledge can look for work in nearly any industry they choose.

 Technical Support Staff

 Technical support is an increasingly popular job choice for those looking for entry-level positions in the field of computer studies.
-This requires providing assistance to individuals in a variety of industries, helping them identify and solve computer problems either over the phone, via e-mail, or in person.
-These jobs can provide valuable problem-solving experience to those just beginning their careers.
+This requires assisting individuals in a variety of industries, helping them identify and solve computer problems either over the phone, via e-mail, or in person.

 This job requires excellent communication skills and quite a bit of patience.
 Technical support staff personnel often communicate with people who do not know very much about computers.
 This means that the support staff must be able to explain procedures in simple terms so that the individual they are trying to help can understand.
 They also must be careful listeners in order to understand the nature of the problem as their client attempts to explain it to them.